Paklock/HackRF1/Won't-boot.md

 What this is doing is loading a different LCD driver to get your devices screen to work.

 Once that is done you should be able to reboot normally without any issues.
+Configuration is saved across restarts by writing to a file on the SD card, so if you do not have an SD card in your device, you might have to hold the up / down button each time.

 # Description
 * UP key = LCD driver 1